-*Clothing should be natural colored (black, brown, grey, green, tan, etc…)*
+*Ideally hiking clothing should be natural colored (black, brown, grey, green, tan, white, etc…)*

-The volunteer trip technically begins in Gualaquiza, a town near the Ecuadorian Amazon and the Bosque Medicinal forest refugio.
-This is a decent bus-ride away from the nearest airports, so please plan accordingly.
-We will do our best to help you with travel plans, if you get in touch with us early enough to work it all out together.
+The volunteer trip begins in Gualaquiza, a town near the Ecuadorian Amazon and the Bosque Medicinal base-camp/refugio.
+This is a long bus-ride away from the nearest international airports, so please plan accordingly.
+We will do our best to help you with your travel plans.

 *You are responsible for booking your own flights, the cost of the flights are NOT included in the fees we request for the volunteer program

 Once you land, take a taxi to the bus terminal, and then get a bus to Gualaquiza.
 We will meet in Gualaquiza, either at the terminal or at the “El Paraíso” Hostel.
 The Hostel is a block away from the bus terminal.

 With all travel, we are happy to help out, but please get in touch earlier rather than last minute!